ApostolosApostolou/concrete-strength-prediction-ui/README.md

 - Real-time predictions via **secure API requests**
 - Persistent results for each mix
 - Clean and bright theme with blue accents
 - Secure API key management (via `.env` locally or Hugging Face Secrets)
+- **Containerized app** with Docker for simple and reproducible cloud deployment